 Expecting when does nausea start in pregnancy can be a very anxious moment, particularly for first-time moms.
-Indeed, this intolerable pregnancy symptom is almost inevitable for more than half of all women, especially in early pregnancy, until the middle of the second trimester.
+Indeed, this intolerable pregnancy symptom is almost inevitable for more than half of all women, especially in early pregnancy.

-Nausea, sometimes accompanied by vomiting, is also called “morning sickness” as the symptoms are often stronger in the morning.
-However, you may experience nausea and vomiting at any time during the day, not just in the morning, which can be very unpleasant, since it really affects your daily routine and your dietary balance.
+Nausea during pregnancy, sometimes accompanied by vomiting, is also called morning sickness since the symptoms usually increase in the morning.
+However, you may have nausea and vomiting at any time of the day, not just in the morning, which can be very unpleasant.

 What causes nausea in pregnancy?

-Scientists don’t know the exact cause of pregnancy nausea and vomiting, which seems to be multifactorial.
-The most common theory is that hormonal changes, such as an increase in human chorionic gonadotropin hormone (hCG), which is produced by the placenta and helps to maintain pregnancy, directly contribute to nausea during the first trimester.
+The most common theory is that hormonal changes, such as an increase in the hCG hormone produced by the placenta to maintain pregnancy, directly contribute to nausea during the first trimester of pregnancy.

-Some conditions causing higher hCG levels than average, such as Down’s syndrome, molar pregnancies, and twins, often induce severe morning sickness.
+Indeed, some conditions causing higher than average levels of hCG, such as Down’s syndrome, molar pregnancies, and twins, often cause severe morning sickness.

-Ovarian hormones, estrogen and progesterone, and other factors such as hypoglycemia, increased gastric acidity, stress and fatigue may also promote the onset of morning sickness during the first weeks of pregnancy.
+In addition, ovarian hormones, estrogen and progesterone, as well as other factors such as hypoglycemia, increased gastric acidity, stress and fatigue may also contribute to the onset of morning sickness during the first weeks of pregnancy.

 How Long Does Nausea Last in pregnancy?

-In general, nausea triggered by pregnancy begins between the 4th and 6th weeks and reaches its peak intensity between weeks 11 and 13, which coincides with the time when morning sickness is typically most severe, before improving in about 50% of cases by the middle of the second quarter, when the hormone levels begin to slightly decrease.
+In general, nausea caused by pregnancy begins between the 4th and 6th weeks and reaches its peak intensity between weeks 11 and 13, which coincides with the time when morning sickness is typically most severe.

-Unfortunately, for some pregnant women, morning sickness can sometimes last for several weeks or even months.
-In a small percentage of them, it will, therefore, persist until delivery.
+Unfortunately, for some pregnant women, morning sickness can sometimes last several weeks or even months.
+For a small percentage of them, it will therefore persist until delivery.

 when to take action?

-When nausea persists throughout the day and even at night, which can also turn into vomiting, women tend to lose weight and fluids, along with the necessary nutrients for the proper progress of their pregnancy and the development of the fetus.
+When nausea persists all day and even at night, which can also turn into vomiting, a woman’s body tends to lose weight and fluids, as well as nutrients necessary for the proper progress of pregnancy and fetal development.

-Hyperemesis gravidarum (HG) is the most serious form of severe nausea and vomiting during pregnancy, often associated with reflux in the gastroesophageal tract, heartburn, acidity, malnutrition, uncontrollable vomiting, weight loss, and dehydration.
+Hyperemesis Gravidarum (HG) is the most severe form of nausea and vomiting during pregnancy.
+Often associated with reflux into the gastro esophageal tract, heartburn, acidity, malnutrition, uncontrollable vomiting, weight loss, and dehydration.

 This is a very serious medical condition that should be discussed with a health care professional.
 If left untreated, it can have a significant impact on maternal and fetal health.